Exceptional isomorphisms between complements of affine plane curves: Geometric description of open embeddings

-A direct corollary of Proposition~\ref{Prop:NoBasePtA2} is the following, which shows that only smooth curves $C\subset \A^2$ are interesting to study.
-This follows also from Proposition~\ref{Prop:XBCD} below.
-Since the proof of Proposition~\ref{Prop:XBCD} is more involved, we prefer to first explain the simpler argument that shows how the smoothness follows from Proposition~\ref{Prop:NoBasePtA2}.
+A direct consequence of Proposition~\ref{Prop:NoBasePtA2} is the following corollary, which shows that only smooth curves $C\subset \A^2$ are interesting to study.
+This also follows from Proposition~\ref{Prop:XBCD} below.
+Since the proof of Proposition~\ref{Prop:XBCD} is more involved, we prefer first to explain the simpler argument that shows how the smoothness follows from Proposition~\ref{Prop:NoBasePtA2}.

 \begin{corollary} Let $C\subset \A^2$ be a geometrically irreducible closed curve.
 If $C$ is not smooth, then every open embedding $\varphi \colon \A^2\setminus C\hookrightarrow \A^2$ extends to an automorphism of~$\A^2$. \end{corollary}